BeauJoh/thesis/source/12-chapter-4-aiwc.md

 The visual representation provided from the Kiviat diagrams allows the characteristics of OpenCL kernels to be readily assessed and compared.

-Finally, we examine the linear memory access entropy (LMAE) presented in the Kiviat diagrams in greater detail.
+Finally, we examine the local memory access entropy (LMAE) presented in the Kiviat diagrams in greater detail.
-[Figure @fig:kiviat2] B) presents a sample of the linear memory access entropy, in this instance of the LUD Perimeter kernel collected over the tiny problem size.
+[Figure @fig:kiviat2] B) presents a sample of the local memory access entropy, in this instance of the LUD Perimeter kernel collected over the tiny problem size.
 The kernel is launched 4 separate times during a run of the tiny problem size, this is application specific and in this instance, each successive invocation operates on a smaller data set per iteration.
 Note there is a steady decrease in starting entropy, and each successive invocation of the LU Decomposition Perimeter kernel the lowers the starting entropy.
 However, the descent in entropy -- which corresponds to more bits being skipped, or bigger the strides or the more localized the memory access -- shows that the memory access patterns are the same regardless of actual problem size.